 (a) The Client acknowledges and agrees that Superdraft may in connection with the Building Quote Services receive payment from third parties for Superdraft’s actual or estimated administrative (including wages and all operational costs whatsoever) costs incurred in connection with the Building Quote Services.

 (b) Without limiting clause 12, the Client acknowledges and agrees that although Superdraft may conduct inquires to satisfy itself of the suitability of any builder or any other third party engaged, recommended, or introduced to any person, by Superdraft in relation to any Services, Superdraft will in no circumstances be liable for any acts or omissions (including negligence) of such builder or third party including for any Loss suffered by any person arising from or in connection with such acts or omissions.

-(c) The Client acknowledges that in connection to the Design to Budget or Preliminary Building Cost Estimation service, Superdraft’s third party builders are basing the preliminary building cost estimate off preliminary designs and in no circumstance be liable or responsible for the accuracy of the Preliminary Building Cost Estimations.
+(c) The Client acknowledges that in connection to the Preliminary Building Cost Estimation Service, Superdraft’s third party builders and estimation calculator are basing the preliminary building cost estimate off preliminary and limited information and in no circumstance be liable or responsible for the accuracy of the Preliminary Building Cost Estimations.

 (d) The Client acknowledges that in connection to the Preliminary Building Cost Estimation or Building Quote Service, Superdraft will be providing the client’s contact and project details to third party builders.